How blockchain could unlock the potential of unmanned aviation

 Blockchain can help drones offer emergency medical supplies for two reasons.
 Given how important it is that drones that give emergency supplies are completely functioning, smart contracts can be utilized to mandate system checks every few flight hours.

-SkyGrid also recommends that blockchain private keys could be utilized to encrypt personal data like blood type relevant for organ transport through drones, although we’d wonder whether such details wouldn’t more properly be stored in a healthcare platform.
-Meantime, seven months ago, SkyGrid obtained approval from the Federal Aviation Administration (FAA) as a supplier of drone flight information and approvals.
+SkyGrid also recommends that blockchain private keys be utilized to encrypt personal data like blood type relevant for organ transport through drones.
+However, we’d wonder whether such details wouldn’t more appropriately be stored in a healthcare platform.
+Meantime, seven months ago, SkyGrid obtained approval from the Federal Aviation Administration (FAA) as a supplier of drone flight information and permissions.

-The firm has produced its AerialOS platform to monitor airspace and enforce compliance amongst other functionality.
-Although it’s not the only organization investigating blockchain for air traffic, a year ago, NASA issued a paper about a blockchain prototype for air traffic data.
+The firm has produced its AerialOS platform to monitor airspace and enforce compliance.
+Although it’s not the only organization investigating blockchain for air traffic, NASA issued a paper about a blockchain prototype for air traffic data a year ago.
 And the US Airforce is examining blockchain for a wide diversity of applications.